 How To Burn Your Blogger Feed At Feedburner

 You just finished your first blog post.
 Wow.
-Now how do you get it out there on Web 2.0?
+Now, how do you get it out there on Web 2.0?
 Google bought a feed service called Feedburner.
-If you go to Wikipedia and look up Feedburner, you will find comments about tracking viewers and direct RSS feed from blogs.
+If you go to Wikipedia and look up Feedburner, you will find comments about tracking viewers, and direct RSS feeds from blogs.
 It is all about providing your blog updates automatically to subscribers.
 Visitors to your blog can get an RSS feed by subscribing.
 One of the best providers of this service is Feedburner.

 OK, that’s some of the why.
-If you have a new blog, then you want to know the how.
+If you have a new blog, you want to know the how.
 Go to the FeedBurner website.
 Click on the register.
 You will be redirected to a signup page.
-Pick a username (make it obscure as most of the common names have been taken).
+Pick a username (make it obscure, as most common names have been taken).
 Pick a password.
 Specify a personal question and the answer.
 Click sign in.
 You will be redirected to your feeds page.
-As you have not burned any feeds yet, there will be none listed.
-After you have some burned feeds, they will be listed on this page with the feed title, subscribers, and site visitors.
+As you have not burned any feeds yet, none will be listed.
+After you have some boiled dinners, they will be listed on this page with the feed title, subscribers, and site visitors.

-To burn your first feed, type the full URL of your blog where it says, burn a feed right this instant.
+To burn your first feed, type the full URL of your blog where it says, burn a meal right this instant.
 For now, ignore the podcasting and click next.
-You will be redirected to a page titled, Identify Feed Source.
-Chose the RSS source, the second choice offered if you are using Blogger.
+You will be redirected to a page titled Identify Feed Source.
+Choose the RSS source; the second choice is offered if you use Blogger.
 Click next.
-Now you are at a page titled, Welcome!
+Now you are on a page titled Welcome!
 Let us burn a feed for you.
 Ensure the title and the feed address are correct.
 Press activate feed.
-Now you are at a page title, Congrats; Your Feedburner feed is now live.
+Now you are at a page title; congratulations!
+Your Feedburner feed is live.
 Press next.
 Now you are at Getting More Gusto.
-Check the box for; I want more have Feedburner track… Press next.
+Check the box for; I want more have the Feedburner track… Press next.
 You are now at the feed management page for the blog feed you just burned.

 READ MORE :

-To complete most of the details associated with burning a feed, go to the feed management page for that feed.
+Go to the feed management page to complete most of the details associated with burning a feed.
 Click on the Publicize tab.
-In the body of the page, make it easy to subscribe section, chicklet your website, click on the link, friendly graphic.
-You will be redirected to the page Chicklet Chooser.
+In the body of the page, make it easy to subscribe to the section, check your website, click on the link, and use friendly graphics.
+You will be redirected to the Chicklet Chooser page.
 Leave the larger icon selected and scroll down to the bottom of the page.
-At the line, use as a widget in, use the drop-down to select, blogger.
+At the line, use it as a widget, and use the drop-down menu to choose Blogger.
 Press go.

 You are redirected to the Add Page Element page at Blogger.
 Select the correct blog in the first line.
 Edit the title line to your preference; I usually leave it blank.
-Click on, edit content link.
+Click on the edit content link.
 Go down to the last line of code.
 I change the copy from ‘Subscribe in a reader’ to ‘Get RSS Feed.’
 This is optional and your choice.
-Press, Add Widget.
+Press Add Widget.
 You are redirected to your blogger page, Add and Arrange Page Elements.
 View your blog.
-If you want to make changes, return to the Add and Arrange Page Elements.
+Return to the Add and Arrange Page Elements if you want to make changes.

 Share